Hear more about the Girls Who Code Club

 Our classes are free but we welcome donations for food, supplies, t-shirts and instructors.
 In the past we charged $5 per meeting.

-What age girls can attend?
+What age students can attend?

 Can boys participate?